Archaeological Research Facility

 Director: Joel K. Abraham, associate professor of biological science

-Associate director: Antoinette Linton, assistant professor of secondary education
+Associate Director (COE): Antoinette Linton, assistant professor of secondary education

-Associate director: Michael E. Loverude, professor of physics
+Associate Director (CNSM): Michael E. Loverude, professor of physics

 Center for Applied Biotechnology Studies